 ready for the oven

 Put the cookie sheet in the oven for about 7-10 minutes (time varies).
-You want to take it out when the meringue gets golden peaks before well before the yolk starts to solidify.
+You want to take it out when the meringue gets golden peaks but well before the yolk starts to solidify.

 Admire the view, chop 'em up, and dig in while they're hot.
 There's nothing exotic about these eggs except for the extra labor, but they feel special, and make a morning special, at least to me.